Coolcate Logo

 No. 9 – The Sandwich was invented inside a casino

+Here’s a tasty casino fact to chew on.
 Heavy gambler John Montagu, the fourth Earl of Sandwich was the genius behind one of the world’s most beloved snacks.
-In 1765, Montagu was having a very successful run on one of the table games, and asked the casino’s kitchen whether they could put a slice of meat in between 2 slices of bread, so he had more use of his hands.
+In 1765, Montagu had a very successful run on one of the table games.
+He asked the casino’s kitchen whether they could put a slice of meat in between 2 slices of bread, so he had more use of his hands.
 Even though other cultures have probably been doing something similar for centuries, he was the one who gave it the name!

 No. 8 – FexEx would have gone into liquidation if it wasn’t for gambling